The Octopus Has Three Hearts

-The Octopus Has Three Hearts is on the 2021 Scotiabank Giller Prize longlist.
-The shortlist will be announced on Oct.
-5, 2021 and the winner will be announced on Nov.
-8, 2021.
+The Octopus Has Three Hearts was on the 2021 Scotiabank Giller Prize longlist.

 Rachel Rose is the author of four poetry collections of poetry and a memoir, The Dog Lover.
 She is the poet laureate emerita of Vancouver and a poetry editor at Cascadia Magazine.
 Rose has won the Bronwen Wallace Award for fiction from The Writers' Trust and the Pat Lowther Memorial Award.
 She lives in Vancouver.